darvil82/java-terminal-text-formatter/README.md

 ﻿# Terminal Text Formatter

-Text formatting utilities to easily format text for the terminal in Java.
+Text formatting utilities to easily format text on the terminal for Java.

 ## Installation